search-rug/search-rug.github.io/_sprojects/andrikopoulos-3.md

 ---
-title: "Establishing the environmental footprint of chatbots"
-category: "Software & Architecture Analytics Projects 2022-23"
 archived: false
-short: "This project aims to investigate what is the environmental footprint of training and using chatbots."
+available: true
+category: Software & Architecture Analytics Projects 2022-23
+is_group: false
 keywords:
 - Cloud Computing
 - Sustainability
 - Energy Monitoring
 - Chatbots
-is_group: false
-available: true
+posted: 2023-02-10
+short: This project aims to investigate what is the environmental footprint of training and using chatbots.
+supervisors:
+- v.andrikopoulos@rug.nl
+title: Establishing the environmental footprint of chatbots
 types:
 - MSc
-posted: 2023-02-10
-supervisors:
-  - Prof. Dr. Vasilios Andrikopoulos
 ---

 This project aims to investigate what is the environmental footprint of training and using chatbots.
 For this purpose, an open source chatbot will be used as a reference, its energy consumption on a reference machine will be established for both training and use, and the results will be used for establishing a benchmark.